Your Baby's Ideal Bedtime By Age: A Guide For Parents

 Keep in mind that your baby’s bedtime is based on how many hours of sleep little ones need: 12 to 16 hours a day for babies four months to one year old and 11 to 14 hours for little ones that are one to two years old.

 To calculate their bedtime, subtract the time they nap from the total hours of sleep they need and work backward from their wake-up time.
-No matter what time you put your baby to bed, follow our tips for healthy sleep and put your baby to sleep on a Newton Baby Crib Mattress.
+No matter what time you put your baby to bed, follow our tips for healthy sleep and put your baby to sleep on a Newton Crib Mattress.

 With the right bedtime, along with a soothing, calming environment, your baby can get the sleep they need to grow big and strong!